Organizing Recipes Hall Of Fame: Electronic Recipe Organizer Edition

 Other people have also gushed about Cozi to me, for example when discussing family calendars, so this is definitely a FREE program everyone should at least check out.

-The Cozi app is available for both Apple and Android products, and here are the download links (they're free!)
+The Cozi app is available for both Apple and Android products.

 I Keep My Recipes In A Word Document Becomes Technologies Can Become Obsolete